-The complexities of technological choices often disappear in heated exchanges between environmental pessimists and technological optimists.
-Ecologists argue that when a natural resource is being consumed faster than it is being replenished or recycled, an asset is being depleted, to the potential harm of future generations.
-However, technologists assert that if new knowledge and technology can produce an equivalent or superior alternative, then future generations may turn out to be better off.
-Taxpayers, in turn, tend to raise questions such as: which are the natural resources that can be replaced by technology yet to be invented, and which cannot?
+The complexities of technological choices often disappear in heated exchanges between environmental pessimists and technological optimists:

+Ecologist: When a natural resource is being consumed faster than it is being replenished or recycled, an asset is being depleted, to the potential harm of future generations.

+Technologist: If new knowledge and technology can produce an equivalent or superior alternative, then future generations may turn out to be better off.

+Taxpayer: Which natural resources can be replaced by technology yet to be invented, and which cannot?
 Will there be enough time to develop new technology and put it to work on the required scale?
-Could we avoid future problems, pain, and suffering by making other choices now about technology or ways of living?
-Neither the ecologist nor the technologist has any answers to these questions.
+Could we avoid future problems, pain and suffering by making other choices now about technology or ways of living?
+[No answer from ecologist or technologist.]

 The key to the argument is time.
-As Richard E Benedick, an officer of the US Department of State who has also served with the World Wide Fund for Nature, worried (Benedick 1991)
+As Richard E. Benedick, an officer of the U.S. Department of State who has also served with the World Wildlife Fund, worried:

 While it is true that technology has generally been able to come up with solutions to human dilemmas, there is no guarantee that ingenuity will always rise to the task.
-Policy makers must contend with a nagging thought: 'what if it does not, or what if it is too late?'
+Policymakers must contend with a nagging thought: what if it does not, or what if it is too late?